Everything is on fire.

 When we get so wrapped up in deadlines, to-do lists, and end of the semester busyness, it’s easy to let our work control us.

 It’s sort of a vicious cycle, too: working just to get stuff done without ever pulling back to see where those little things fit into the bigger picture.
-By taking the beginning of December to hit the pause button, we get a chance to triage, delegate, and finish the semester strong.
+By taking the beginning of your busiest month to hit the pause button, we get a chance to triage, delegate, and finish the semester strong.

 If I had a dollar for every time someone told me that planning and time management were the solutions to all my stressors, I’d be retired by now.